How to Start Seeds Successfully Indoors [audio]

 Emma E 25:40

-Definitely, definitely when you're trying to get seeds to germinate and when seedlings are really small, keeping the humidity up around them is important.
-And I think one of the number one reasons for this is that that that potting media will dry out really quickly if if you just have that that media open to the air and low humidity conditions in your home.
-And seedlings do need consistent moisture.
+Definitely.
+When you're trying to get seeds to germinate and when seedlings are really small, keeping the humidity up around them is important.
+I think one of the number one reasons for this is that that potting media will dry out really quickly if you just have that media open to the air and low humidity conditions in your home.
+Seedlings do need consistent moisture.
 So both seeds to germinate need consistent moisture and very, very small seedlings need consistent moisture in order to survive.
-And so if you have one of these, you know a plastic covering or a dome lid that you can put on a tray that will help you keep the humidity up in that in that little environment around those seedlings.
-So that you don't have to be watering constantly.
-Because most of us aren't going to be around to you know, hit the soil at the spray bottle.
-You know every hour or whatever it takes to keep it evenly moist.
+So if you have a plastic covering or a dome lid that you can put on a tray, that will help you keep the humidity up in that little environment around those seedlings so that you don't have to be watering constantly.
+Because most of us aren't going to be around to hit the soil with a spray bottle every hour or whatever it takes to keep it evenly moist.

 Nate Bernitz 26:39

-So it's an alternative to humidity dome just watering more often?
+Is an alternative to a humidity dome just watering more often?

 Emma E 26:43

-potentially, yeah, I still think you're going to have better luck, if you do put a cover over top.
-But it's not absolutely necessary, you can certainly get a lot of things to start just with, you know ambient indoor conditions, as long as you aren't letting that that soil mix get totally dry.
+Potentially, yeah.
+I still think you're going to have better luck if you do put a cover over the top.
+But it's not absolutely necessary, you can certainly get a lot of things to start just with ambient indoor conditions, as long as you aren't letting that that soil mix get totally dry.
 You just don't want that mix to get soggy either.

 Nate Bernitz 27:07